-This calculation is performed for buildings (dwellings, public and commercial premises) and on best effort basis for other sectors where the InvestEU financing will explicitly target generating additional energy savings and GHG emissions (e.g. savings in power and heat generation, in transport, in industry, in agriculture etc.).
+This calculation is performed for buildings (dwellings, public and commercial premises) and on best effort basis for other sectors where the InvestEU financing will explicitly target generating additional energy and GHG emissions savings (e.g. savings in power and heat generation, in transport, in industry, in agriculture etc.).

-For indirect operations, this indicator will be provided whenever available and on best effort basis.
+For indirect operations, this indicator will be, on the basis of the applicable methodologies, provided whenever available and on best effort basis.
 In certain operations, particularly those supporting smaller projects, this indicator may not be available.
-The greenhouse gas emissions may rely on methodologies which take into account relevant, transparent and proportionate method that shows the improvement in CO2 equivalent emission saving.
+The greenhouse gas emissions reduction/avoidance may rely on methodologies which take into account relevant, transparent and proportionate method that shows the improvement in CO2 equivalent emission savings.